djipco/chrome-apps-serialport/README.md

 introduced in version 8 of `node-serialport`.
 These changes forced dependent projects to update which, in turnm broke compatibility with `browser-serialport`.
-Since `browser-serialport` has not been updated in many years, I packaged `chrome-apps-serialport` to insure compatibility with the latest version of `node-serialport` (while remaining backwards-compatible).
+Since `browser-serialport` has not been updated in many years, I packaged `chrome-apps-serialport` to insure compatibility with the latest version of `node-serialport`.

 ## Compatibility

-You should be able to use `chrome-apps-serialport` wherever `node-serialport` is used as long as you are within a Chrome App or NW.js.
-The library does have a shortcoming:
+Unless you are using very specialized functionalities (see below), you should be able to use `chrome-apps-serialport` wherever `node-serialport` v8.x+ is used.
+Obviously, this is only true if you are executing the code within a Chrome App or NW.js.

-* Parsers are not implemented

-There are also a few subtle differences:
+Due to the underlying architecture (`chrome.serial`), there are a few differences that should be
+noted:

-* The options are different:
+* The connection options are a little bit different:

     * __dataBits__: 7, 8
     * __stopBits__: 1, 2
     * __parity__: 'none', 'even', 'mark', 'odd', 'space'
     * __flowControl__: 'RTSCTS'

+* Parsers are not implemented.

+* The `read()` method is not implemented.

+* The `drain()` method can be called but will not do anything.
+This also means that no `drain` events are ever dispatched.

+* Only UTF8 is supported when passing strings to the `write()` method.

-* Error messages differ
+* Error messages differ.

 ## Installation